 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Other Motorboat Mechanic or Service Technician Job Titles

 - Boat Tester

-There were about 23,400 jobs for Motorboat Mechanic or Service Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 23,400 jobs in the United States for Motorboat Mechanic or Service Technician.
 There is little to no growth in job opportunities for Motorboat Mechanic or Service Technician.
-There will be an estimated 2,400 positions for Motorboat Mechanic or Service Technician per year.
+The BLS estimates 2,400 yearly job openings in this field.

 The states with the most job growth for Motorboat Mechanic or Service Technician are Utah, Alaska, and Oregon.
 Watch out if you plan on working in Kansas, Iowa, or Michigan.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Motorboat Mechanic or Service Technician ranges between $24,280 and $62,460.

 Motorboat Mechanics and Service Technicians who work in Hawaii, North Dakota, or Connecticut, make the highest salaries.

 Below is a list of the median annual salaries for Motorboat Mechanics and Service Technicians in different U.S. states.